CAUSES AND SIGNS OF HEARING LOSS

 It can be caused by damage to the little hairs in your cochlea due to exposure to loud noises, some drugs, or as a part of aging.
 It can also be caused by damage to the nerves in the ear from diabetes or cardiovascular disease.

-Sensorineural hearing loss is usually permanent but there are treatments available, which help to minimise its impact on your life.
+Sensorineural hearing loss is usually permanent but there are options available, which help to minimise its impact on your life.

 If you are worried about hearing loss it is important to see an audiologist and have your hearing tested.
 Our Geraldton and Perth audiologists can determine if you have a conductive or sensorineural hearing loss, or both.
 They will also advise you on the best treatment for your hearing loss, based on the type and underlying cause.